2altoids/esof423-medical-social-media-app/userDocs.md

 Once you have logged in you will be taken to the home page.

+<h4>Adding a Friend</h4>

+To add a friend first click on the friends tab on the main toolbar.
+Next enter your friends Email and Display Name into the corresponding fields.
+Finally press the "Add Friend" button to add the friend to your account.
+Once the page has re-loaded your friends list will be updated with your new friend.

 <h3>Reporting a bug</h3>

 If you wish to report a bug please first read the following mozilla bug report guidelines [here](https://developer.mozilla.org/en-US/docs/Mozilla/QA/Bug_writing_guidelines)